mduu/echo-server-mobile/README.md

 1. Start the app so the iOS simulator open and your app gets started in the simulator.
 1. Open the telnet connect to 127.0.0.1 port 42424.
 1. Enter "hi" (ENETER) on the keyboard.
 You should get a hi.
-1. Enter random data and you see on your client again.
+1. Enter random data and you see on the console.